constructpm/pysyncgateway/docs/quickstart.rst

     >>> user.create_update()
     2

-Now the 'friend' User can retrieve the message Document:
+Now the 'friend' user can retrieve the message document:

 .. doctest::